 Mr. Ganz served from 2003 until his retirement in 2020 as President and CEO of Cambia Health Solutions, Inc. (Cambia), a parent corporation of several companies offering healthcare products and services.
 He is the founder and managing principal of Lion Creek Partners LLC.
 Previously, Mr. Ganz held a number of positions with Cambia, including president and CEO of Regence BlueCross of Oregon, chief legal officer, corporate secretary, and chief ethics and compliance officer; he also had responsibility for federal public policy.
 Mr. Ganz was a member of Cambia's board of directors until his retirement in 2020, as well as a board member of a number regional and national organizations.
-Mr. Ganz's qualifications to serve on our Board include his experience overseeing multiple companies within a large diversified corporate group, including oversight of the financial functions, his knowledge of health care as a regulated industry, his experience in various executive roles, his 29 years of experience in the practice of corporate governance, and ethics and compliance programs.
+Mr. Ganz's qualifications to serve on our Board include his experience overseeing multiple companies within a large diversified corporate group, including oversight of the financial functions, his knowledge of health care as a regulated industry, his experience in various executive roles, his 29 years of experience in the practice of corporate and regulatory law, and his expertise in executive compensation and compensation structures, corporate governance, and ethics and compliance programs.